svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 Basically, the mean of first differences is .086, suggesting that being born again increases the probability of voting for Donald Trump, on average, by .086.
 95% of the distribution of first differences is between .036 and .136, which does not overlap 0.
 Indeed, none of the first differences were negative.
 Negative first differneces would be inconsistent with a hypothesis that being a born-again Christian raises the probability of voting for Donald Trump.
 All of this is surely intuitive, but here's a way of presenting that information that acknowledges both estimation uncertainty and fundamental certainty in both a creative and flexible way.

 You can also summarize the probability of voting for Donald Trump at different values of a given independent variable.
-Here, let's return to the simple logistic regression (`M2`) and use `data_grid()` in `modelr` to create a new data frame where everything is set to the typical value, but 1) the partisanship variable ranges from the minimum to the maximum and, 2) for each value of partisanship, the cognitive racism variable alternates between 0 (i.e. the mean) and 1 (i.e. a two standard deviation increase from the mean).
+Here, let's return to the simple logistic regression (`M2`) and use `data_grid()` in `{modelr}` to create a new data frame where everything is set to the typical value, but 1) the partisanship variable ranges from the minimum to the maximum and, 2) for each value of partisanship, the cognitive racism variable alternates between 0 (i.e. the mean) and 1 (i.e. a two standard deviation increase from the mean).

 ```r